 Syed Nazakat is an award-winning journalist, media entrepreneur, founder and Editor-In-Chief of DataLEADS, which is a data-driven Indian initiative aimed to create new platforms of data research and storytelling.
 DataLEADS conducts series of unique data boot camps in different parts of Asia and also runs India’s first data-driven website dedicated to healthcare reporting, called Health Analytics India.

-He is also founder and editor-in-chief of the Centre for Investigative Journalism, a non-profit organization he founded to promote the cause of watchdog journalism in India.
+Nazakat is also the founder and editor-in-chief of the Centre for Investigative Journalism India, a non-profit organization he founded to promote the cause of watchdog journalism in India.

 Inter Press Service

-Daniela Pastrana is a journalist specializing in human rights, social movements.
-She worked in team reports the newspaper La Jornada and currently works at the agency Inter Press Service (IPS).
+Daniela Pastrana is a journalist specialized in human rights and social movements.
+She worked as a team reporter at the newspaper La Jornada and currently works at the agency Inter Press Service (IPS).
 She teaches at the School of Journalism Carlos Septien Garcia and is a co-founder of the Periodistas de a Pie network.

 Read more online

 “Towards construction of new paradigms in teaching journalism in Mexico” (Spanish)

 Federal University of Ceará, Brazil

 Edgard Patricio is a professor of the Graduate Program in Communication, Federal University of Ceará, Brazil.

 “The concept of ethics and the production of journalism in times of technology” (Portuguese)